 Adding some electrical equipment to your vehicle can damage it or keep other things from working as they should.
 This wouldn't be covered by your warranty.
-Check with your dealer before adding anything that exceeds the fuse rating.
+Check with your dealer before adding electrical equipment, and never use anything that exceeds the amperage rating.